Our most recent report - December 5, 2021

 - Tweets of the week from our senators and House members

-- Quotes of the week from Senator Bob Casey, Senator Pat Toomey and Representative Brian Fitzpatrick
+- Traditional media quotes from Senator Bob Casey and Senator Pat Toomey

-MoCTrack is taking next week off alongside our Congresspeople to celebrate Thanksgiving, but we will be back the weekend of December 5th to help you stay on top of what our lawmakers are up to, because they work for YOU!
+And don’t forget to check out the Pennsylvania Indivisible Legislative Scorecard.
+MoCTrack is here to help you stay on top of what our lawmakers are up to, because they work for YOU!